nerdfiles/communicative-praxis/readme.md

 (attention for future consequences)

-1. see metaphors for attention, by mark johnson and george lakoff.
+1. see [metaphors] for [attention], by mark johnson and george lakoff.
+2. occurrence and consciousness, p.m.s. hacker and bennett
+3. occasion as “prehension” (comprehensibility), “objective data” (specializability), “present satisfaction” (satisfiability), “concrescence” (concretizability)

 ## acts